HasangerGames/suroi-wiki/app/(wiki)/healing/articles/medikit.md

 # Background

 Medical kits, also known as first aid kits, contain a variety of different supplies and equipment that both civilians and first responders can use to treat injuries or ailments.
+Learn more about medikits [here](https://en.wikipedia.org/wiki/First_aid_kit).

 # Strategies